reflexer-labs/geb/README.md

 A reflex-bond is a low volatility proxy for the underlying collateral that supports its value.
 The _future_ price for a reflex-bond depends on the market price deviation from its _current_ price.
 This means that even if it floats, the future price of the token is fairly predictable.

+To summarise:

-It __is not__ meant to keep a peg to a certain value but rather float at fairly predictable rates.
-It __is__ meant to be used as trustless collateral with minimum or even no admin control and as infrastructure for other synthetic assets to be built on top.
+- It __is not__ meant to keep a peg to a certain value but rather float at fairly predictable rates
+- It __is__ meant to be used as trustless collateral with minimum or even no admin control and as infrastructure for other synthetic assets to be built on top.

 # Technical Differences Compared to Dai